rsksmart/RSKIPs/IPs/RSKIP350.md

 # **Motivation**

 The bridge contract is not designed to allow the blocking of peg-outs.
 Pegnatories may be requested to do it.
 To comply, pegnatories may need to turn off the PowHSM devices.
 However, the peg-outs are  executed as soon as the devices are turned on and connected to the network again.
-The bridge assumes peg-out transactions are aways executed and it cannot cancel a peg-out already commanded.
+The bridge assumes peg-out transactions are always executed and it cannot cancel a peg-out already commanded.
 Peg-outs are grouped in batches so that a Bitcoin transaction can contain several peg-outs and therefore selective blocking cannot be performed.

 In this proposal, we give pegnatories the capability to accept peg-outs before they are included in the batch and signed.